Translated by MATCHA

 3. Hard Candy: I Like You

 Candy means I like you.
 This is because candy is something you hold in your mouth and enjoy the sweet taste of over longer periods of time.
-This is something that will please a girl if she likes you.
+This is something that will please someone if they like you.

 There are of course some exceptions to the above categories.
 Although macaroons tend to be classed along with cookies, as they also have a slightly high class feel to them, they are said to express that the recipient is someone special.
 However, all of these meanings are relative to place, person, and even generation, so it isn't uncommon at all for Japanese people to be unaware of the meanings introduced here.
 Ladies, there is no need to feel down if you got marshmallows on White Day.